GabinDDL/L2S2-GYTMY-Game/INSTALL.md

 # Install ALIZE and Spro

-If this is an installation on Windows, there is the possibility to convert into tools (not tested).
+The recomaned operating systems are **Linux** and **MacOS**.
+There is a possibility to install on Windows, but it is not recommended and we do not provide support for it.

-Prerequisites (on linux ubuntu, it can be installed with the apt-get) :
+Prerequisites (on linux ubuntu, it can be installed via `apt-get`) :

-- `aclocal` (install autotools-dev if it doesn't work)
+- `aclocal`

+> This tool is not always available.
+If the installation of `aclocal` fails, you can try to install `autotools-dev`.

 - `autoconf`
 - `automake`
 - `libtool`

-**Install the libraries in order!** and if possible in the same repertory.
+**Install the libraries in order!** and, if possible, in the same folder.

 ## Install Spro

 - [Install SPro 4.0.1](http://www.irisa.fr/metiss/guig/spro/spro-4.0.1/spro-4.0.1.tar.gz)
-- Extract the `tar` file and run the terminal **in the resulting folder**.
+- Extract the `tar` file and open a terminal **in the resulting folder**.
 - Type `./configure` to configure the package for your system
 - Type `make` to compile the package

-> There may be errors during compilation such as **missing libraries are possible**.
+> There may be errors during compilation such as **missing libraries**.
 The most efficient way to deal with them is to **include them yourself in the files that require them** (`#include <string.h>` for example).
+One known example is that, in Debian based systems, the Makefile is not generated properly with the `./configure` command, so you have to add the `-lm` option to the `LIBS` macro in the Makefile.`

 - Optionally, type `make check` to run tests that come with the package
 - Type `make install` to install the programs

-- The file we are interested in is the `sfbcep` executable which is now in the current folder
+The file we are interested in is the `sfbcep` executable which is now in the current folder

 ## Install alize-core

 - [Intall alize-core](https://github.com/ALIZE-Speaker-Recognition/alize-core)
-- Extract `alize-core` and launch the terminal **in the resulting folder**
+- Extract `alize-core` and launch a terminal **in the resulting folder**
 - Type `aclocal`
-- Type `automake` (if the ./compile is missing, do `automake --add-missing`)
+- Type `automake`

+> The `compile` file may be missing.
+If so, do `automake --add-missing`

 - Type `autoconf`
 - Type `./configure`
 - Type `make`